Are Muscle Strains?

 - slip or lose your footing

-- jump, run, or throw
+- throw something

 - lift something heavy

-- lift in an awkward position
+- lift something while in you’re in an awkward

 Chronic muscle strains are the result of repetitive movement.
-This can be due to:

 - sports like rowing, tennis, golf, or baseball

 for long periods of time, such as when you work at a desk